gloriagalasso/find-focal-terms/deliverables/pubmed_validation_deliverable.md

 ### Step 4 — Match GLiNER terms against ground truth

-For each PMID, GLiNER terms were compared against deduplicated ground-truth mentions using two criteria:
+For each PMID, GLiNER terms were compared against the human-annotated mentions from the benchmark.
+These are referred to as **GT (ground-truth) mentions** throughout — i.e. the entity mentions that human experts labelled in the benchmark datasets.
+Two types of match were counted:

-- **Exact match**: GT mention equals a GLiNER term
+- **Exact match**: the GT mention is identical to a GLiNER term
 - **Partial match**: a GLiNER term appears as whole words inside the GT mention, or vice versa

 Partial matching uses **word-boundary lookarounds** (`(?<!\w)...(?!\w)`) rather than a bare `in` check, to avoid false positives where short noise tokens (e.g. `"no"`) match as substrings of unrelated words.
 Standard `\b` was not used because it fails for chemical names ending in non-word characters such as parentheses (e.g. `"znso(4)"`).